BlinkRez/blinkrez/doc/dns-design.rst

 ::

-    bool blinkrez_resolver_lookup(int type,
+    bool bz_resolver_lookup(int type,
                             const char *name,
-                                  blinkrez_lookup_cb cb,
+                            bz_lookup_cb cb,
                             void *arg,
-                                  blinkrez_handle *handle,
+                            bz_handle *handle,
-                                  blinkrez_errcode *err)
+                            bz_errcode *err)

-The type is the integer RR type value, and can be either 29 (A + AAAA) or 33 (SRV).
-Future versions of this API may support other RR types.
-Note that A and AAAA are **not** separately allowed here.
+The type is the integer RR type value.
+Any valid RR type may be specified.
+Note that A (decimal 1) and AAAA (decimal 28) are **not** separately allowed here; if either is specified, this function will actually perform two queries (one for the A record, another for the AAAA).

 The name is the string to resolve.
-For A/AAAA lookups, it is the fully-qualified domain name (e.g. "example.com"); for SRV lookups, it is the combination of the service name, service protocol, and domain name (e.g.
+For most lookup types, it is the fully-qualified domain name (e.g. "example.com"); for SRV lookups, it is the combination of the service name, service protocol, and domain name (e.g.
 "_xmpp-client._tcp.example.com").